The rent cap

 Private residential tenancies

-When giving this notice, the landlord must use the Landlord’s rent-increase notice to tenants.
+When giving this notice, the landlord must use a rent increase notice.
 Where the landlord fails to use this notice, the notice will not be effective.

 If the tenant is an assured tenant, the landlord cannot increase the rent until the fixed-term ends.
 If the landlord wants to increase the rent during the fixed-term, the tenant must agree to an increase or there must be a clause in the tenancy agreement which allows them to do this.
 After the fixed term has expired, the landlord can increase the rent by: